CExA-project/ddc/paper/joss-paper.md

 Many programming languages commonly used in scientific computing support multidimensional arrays in different ways.
 Fortran, a longstanding choice in the field, and Julia, a more recent language, both natively support these data structures.
 In contrast, the Python ecosystem relies on the popular NumPy library’s `numpy.Array`.
 Meanwhile, C++23 introduced `std::mdspan` to the standard library.
 This container was inspired by `Kokkos::View` from the Kokkos library which also serves as the foundation of DDC.

 Despite their importance, multidimensional arrays introduce several practical challenges.
 In a sense, they encourage the usage of implicits in the source code.
 A frequent source of errors is the inadvertent swapping of indices when accessing elements.
 Such errors can be difficult to detect, especially given the common convention of using single-letter variable names like `i` and `j` for indexing.
-Another challenge arises in medium to large codebases because of raw multidimensional lacking semantic clarity in function signatures.
+Another challenge arises in medium to large codebases because of raw multidimensional lacking semantics clarity in function signatures.
 When array dimensions carry specific meanings, this information is not explicitly represented in the source code, leaving it up to the user to ensure that dimensions are ordered correctly according to implicit expectations.

 Along with this problem, when performing slices that remove dimensions of arrays, this operation changes the relative ordering of dimensions.